HPCurtis/causalcovidcattle/README.md

 - Tax levy
 Within Australia the sale of each head cattle their is a $5 (Aus) dollar levy tax on each head of cattle sold.
 The modle estimates here suggest a Covid-19 cost to the Australian goverment anywhere from 13,316,392 to 60,767,606 in lost tax revenue.

-Person and animal wealthcare considerations.
-- Most Austalian cattle are kept for 18 months before slaughter a cow that is not slaughtered is costing more money in feeding and watering with any as profit that a cattle presents slowly being removed from the farmer.
-Feeding a fully grown cow brings no value to the farmer,

 ## References

 Hyndman, R.J., & Athanasopoulos, G. (2021) *Forecasting: principles and practice*, 3rd edition, OTexts: Melbourne, Australia.
 OTexts.com/fpp3.
 Accessed on UTD.